ALETHEA VASILAS, Co-Founder and Program Director

-Alethea incorporates her background in dance, somatic therapeutic exploration, cultural anthropology, and organic farming into the cultivation of vegetables and new relational kinesthetic possibilities that come about at the interface of agriculture and neurodiversity.
+Alethea incorporates her background in dance, somatic therapeutic exploration, cultural anthropology, and organic farming into the cultivation of vegetables and new relational kinesthetic possibilities that come about at the interface of agriculture and people.
 She holds a B.A. in Africana Studies from Brown University, an M.A. in Socio-Cultural Anthropology from Columbia University, and certification in Biodynamics, Permaculture Design, and Developmental Somatic Psychotherapy.
-She has over twelve years of experience on an organic farm, and 6 years experience working with autistic adults.
-She was the farm and project manager for SustainAbility Farm, Orkestai’s mentor farm, for the 2013 growing season.
-She is currently training as a Psychoanalyst at the Institute of Expressive Analysis in Manhattan.

 BOARD of DIRECTORS

 Alethea Vasilas, MA : Co-Founder, Orkestai Farm